drewlongdin-dev/longdin-noise/README.md

 ## Why was it made?

 For no particular reason really.
-It's strange pattern makes it impractical for common examples in games (like landscapes for video games with Perlin Noise).
+Its strange pattern makes it impractical for common examples in games (like landscapes for video games with Perlin Noise).
 It's definitely an example of more artistic noise - although, if you can find a genuinely practical use for this thing, please do let me know via my email!

 It started off as a desperate wrestle with the boney hands of boredom.
 It's strange to think the wonders one's mind can produce when one is desperately in need of something to do - or, indeed, type.
 If you ever find yourself desperately bored with nothing to do, create a new python file and type the following: